Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 The definition of abortion is encompassed in the language of the law noted above.

-South Carolina[xix]
+South Carolina[20]

 The Law and the Exceptions

-South Carolina law provides “no person shall perform or induce an abortion on a pregnant woman with the specific intent of causing or abetting an abortion if the unborn child’s fetal heartbeat has been detected. … A person who violates this subsection is guilty of a felony and, upon conviction, must be fined ten thousand dollars, imprisoned for not more than two years, or both.”
 Abortion is not prohibited “if [] performed or induced on a pregnant woman due to a medical emergency or … to prevent the death of the pregnant woman or to prevent the serious risk of a substantial and irreversible impairment of a major bodily function, not including psychological or emotional conditions, of the pregnant woman.”

-Also, the following circumstances do not violate the law: “medical treatment provided to a pregnant woman by a physician which results in the accidental or unintentional injury or death of her unborn child;” the use, sale, or administration of “a contraceptive measure, drug, chemical, or device if the contraceptive measure, drug, chemical, or device is used, sold, prescribed or administered in accordance with manufacturer’s instructions and is not used, sold, prescribed or administered to cause or induce an abortion;” “the pregnancy is the result of rape, and the probable gestational age of the unborn child is not more than twelve weeks;” or “the pregnancy is the result of incest, and the probable gestational age of the unborn child is not more than twelve weeks.”
-Further, the prohibitions “does not apply to a physician who performs or induces an abortion if the physician or person determines according to standard medical practice that there exists a fatal fetal anomaly” [“the unborn child has a profound and irremediable congenital or chromosomal anomaly that, with or without the provision of life-preserving treatment, would be incompatible with sustaining life after birth”].
+Also, the following circumstances do not violate the law: “medical treatment provided to a pregnant woman by a physician which results in the accidental or unintentional injury or death of her unborn child;” “to use, sell, or administer a contraceptive measure, drug, chemical, or device if the contraceptive measure, drug, chemical, or device is used, sold, prescribed or administered in accordance with manufacturer’s instructions and is not used, sold, prescribed or administered to cause or induce an abortion;” “the pregnancy is the result of rape, and the probable gestational age of the unborn child is not more than twelve weeks;” or “the pregnancy is the result of incest, and the probable gestational age of the unborn child is not more than twelve weeks.”
+Further, the prohibition “does not apply to a physician who performs or induces an abortion if the physician or person determines according to standard medical practice that there exists a fatal fetal anomaly” [“the unborn child has a profound and irremediable congenital or chromosomal anomaly that, with or without the provision of life-preserving treatment, would be incompatible with sustaining life after birth”].

 Medical emergency “means in reasonable medical judgment, a condition exists that has complicated the pregnant woman’s medical condition and necessitates an abortion to prevent death or serious risk of a substantial and irreversible physical impairment of a major bodily function, not including psychological or emotional conditions.
 A condition must not be considered a medical emergency if based on a claim or diagnosis that a woman will engage in conduct that she intends to result in her death or in a substantial and irreversible physical impairment of a major bodily function.”